Two-Factor Authentication (2FA) provides an additional layer of security to help prevent unauthorized Dashboard access.

 2FA Setup: Account or Individual Users

-Although we suggest enabling 2FA for all Dashboard users, we realise that this may not be practical and have included the option to enable 2FA for both staff and client users, configurable at the global or individual user level.
+Although we suggest enabling 2FA for all Dashboard users, we realize that this may not be practical and have included the option to enable 2FA for both staff and client users, configurable at the global or individual user level.

 A breakdown of the setup and usage of Two-Factor Authentication is covered in the Summary section.